Parnell Commission: The commission

 After considerable argument, the government eventually set up a special commission to investigate the charges made against Parnell and the Home Rule party.
 The commission sat for 128 days between September 1888 and November 1889.
 In February 1889, one of the witnesses, Richard Pigott, admitted to having forged the letters; he then fled to Madrid, where he shot himself.
 Parnell's name was fully cleared.
 He brought a libel action against The Times which resulted in Parnell being awarded a large sum of money.
 His principal lawyer was Charles Russell, who later become Lord Chief Justice.
 Russell also wrote an influential book about the case.

 In an out-of-court settlement Parnell accepted £5,000 in damages.
 While this was less than the £100,000 he sought, the legal costs for The Times brought its overall costs to £200,000.
 When Parnell re-entered parliament after he was vindicated, he received a standing ovation from his fellow MPs.

 The commission did not limit itself to the forgeries, but also examined at length the surrounding circumstances, and in particular the violent aspects of the Land War and the Plan of Campaign.
 Testimony included an extensive submission by Land League founder Michael Davitt for which he was paid by The Irish Party.

 In July 1889, the Irish Nationalist MPs and their lawyers withdrew, satisfied with the main result.
-When it eventually published its 35 volumes of evidence it satisfied for the most part the pro- and anti-nationalist camps in Ireland:
+When it eventually published its evidence it satisfied for the most part the pro- and anti-nationalist camps in Ireland: